satbyy/go-noto-universal/README.md

 The GoNotoCJKCore2005 includes "locl" features, so it can display Japanese or Korean glyphs just by switching the language in your editor/word processor/web browser etc.

-The generated font does _not_ contain Noto Sans Math, Noto Musiic, Noto Sans Symbols, Noto Sans Symbols 2 because [fonttools does not support](https://fonttools.readthedocs.io/en/latest/merge.html) merging fonts with CFF outlines (which is the case for .otf).
+The generated font does _not_ contain Noto Sans Math, Noto Music, Noto Sans Symbols, Noto Sans Symbols 2 because [fonttools does not support](https://fonttools.readthedocs.io/en/latest/merge.html) merging fonts with CFF outlines (which is the case for .otf).
 Converting .otf to .ttf still doesn't solve the problem because CJK